What We are Doing

 Joint protection is a traditional component of hand arthritis management which can result in temporary relief of pain and reduce the progression of arthritis and deformity through reduced loading over the longer term.

-Collaborating with Roth | McFarlane Hand and Upper Limb Centre (HULC), MSK-IF aims to develop a joint protection program for hands and shoulder arthritis patients with accessible modules that well-accommodates the target users.
+Collaborating with Roth | McFarlane Hand and Upper Limb Centre (HULC), FHS MSK-IF aims to refine the joint protection program for hands and shoulder arthritis patients with accessible modules that well-accommodates the target users.

 Virtual Bone Health Program for Upper Extremity or Spinal Fragility Fracture